Breast surgery after the menopause

 Information on breast reduction

-With the menopause, the production of female hormones is reduced.
+During menopause, the production of female hormones decreases.
 This leads to a shrinkage of the mammary gland in the breast.
 However, the fatty tissue around the mammary gland remains.
 As a result, the breast feels less firm, the skin envelope is no longer fully filled out and the breast tends to sag.

-Studies show that one in five women uses a larger bra after the menopause than before.
-The breasts therefore appear to get bigger.
+Studies show that one in five women uses a larger bra size after the menopause than they did before.
+So it seems that breasts become larger.
 However, detailed analysis of the data shows that in most cases this is due to a general increase in weight and not to breast growth.
-The metabolism changes with the menopause and leads to an average weight gain of five to seven kilograms.
+The metabolism changes with the menopause leading to an average weight gain of five to seven kilograms.
 In these women, around 20%, the fat content in the breasts also changes, causing them to become larger.

-The same process naturally takes place with the remaining breast glandular tissue if a breast reduction is performed before the menopause.
+The same process naturally occurs with the remaining breast glandular tissue if breast reduction surgery is performed before the menopause.
 Here too, the mammary gland tissue is reduced and the fatty tissue can become larger.
-The difference, however, is that breast reduction also tightens the breast skin.
+The difference, however, is that breast reduction surgery also tightens the breast skin.

-This reduces the risk of the breast sagging after the menopause.
-However, the breasts may become fuller and larger again due to the reduced excess skin that was removed with the reduction.
-If the patient is unhappy about this, the breast can be subjected to another breast reduction breast reduction.
+This reduces the risk of sagging breasts after the menopause.
+However, the breasts may become fuller and larger again due to the reduced excess skin, which was removed with the reduction.
+If this bothers the patient, she can undergo another breast reduction.

-The menopause in itself is no reason to postpone a breast reduction operation.
-However, in certain cases and depending on the patient's level of suffering, it may be advisable to wait until the menopause.
+The menopause in itself is no reason to postpone a breast reduction surgery.
+However, in certain cases and depending on the patient's level of suffering, it may be advisable to wait until after the menopause.

-As a general rule, if you suffer from the heaviness and size of your breasts and your quality of life is very limited, you should consider a reduction in size.
+As a general rule, if you suffer from the weight and size of your breasts and your quality of life is severely restricted, you should consider breast reduction surgery.
 In retrospect, almost all patients say that they should have had the operation earlier.

-Interview with our former patient, Gabriela B. (54 years old), who underwent a breast reduction at the Breast Atelier after menopause.
+Interview with our former patient, Gabriela B. (54 years old), who had a breast reduction surgery at Breast Atelier after the menopause.

-The consultation with one of our FMH specialists in plastic, aesthetic and reconstructive surgery includes the following services:
+The consultation of one of our FMH specialist in plastic, aesthetic and reconstructive surgery includes the following services:

 • Comprehensive needs analysis with detailed assessment of the patient's medical history

-• Detailed discussion of the possible treatment methods, explanation of the surgical procedure and the post-operative course
+• Detailed discussion of possible treatment methods, explanation of the surgical procedure and the post-operative process

 • Instruction on the rules of conduct during the healing process